metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta2_manifest.md

 - `agent` (Attributes) Agent configuration for flows extraction. (see [below for nested schema](#nestedatt--spec--agent))
 - `console_plugin` (Attributes) 'consolePlugin' defines the settings related to the OpenShift Console plugin, when available. (see [below for nested schema](#nestedatt--spec--console_plugin))
 - `deployment_model` (String) 'deploymentModel' defines the desired type of deployment for flow processing.
-Possible values are:<br> - 'Direct' (default) to make the flow processor listening directly from the agents.<br> - 'Kafka' to make flows sent to a Kafka pipeline before consumption by the processor.<br> Kafka can provide better scalability, resiliency, and high availability (for more details, see https://www.redhat.com/en/topics/integration/what-is-apache-kafka).
+Possible values are:<br>- 'Direct' (default) to make the flow processor listening directly from the agents.<br>- 'Kafka' to make flows sent to a Kafka pipeline before consumption by the processor.<br>Kafka can provide better scalability, resiliency, and high availability (for more details, see https://www.redhat.com/en/topics/integration/what-is-apache-kafka).
 - `exporters` (Attributes List) 'exporters' define additional optional exporters for custom consumption or storage. (see [below for nested schema](#nestedatt--spec--exporters))
 - `kafka` (Attributes) Kafka configuration, allowing to use Kafka as a broker as part of the flow collection pipeline.
 Available when the 'spec.deploymentModel' is 'Kafka'. (see [below for nested schema](#nestedatt--spec--kafka))
 - `loki` (Attributes) 'loki', the flow store, client settings. (see [below for nested schema](#nestedatt--spec--loki))
 - `namespace` (String) Namespace where NetObserv pods are deployed.
-- `processor` (Attributes) 'processor' defines the settings of the component that receives the flows from the agent, enriches them, generates metrics, and forwards them to the Loki persistence layer and/or any available exporter. (see [below for nested schema](#nestedatt--spec--processor))
+- `processor` (Attributes) 'processor' defines the settings of the component that receives the flows from the agent,enriches them, generates metrics, and forwards them to the Loki persistence layer and/or any available exporter. (see [below for nested schema](#nestedatt--spec--processor))

 <a id="nestedatt--spec--agent"></a>
 ### Nested Schema for `spec.agent`

 Optional:

-- `ebpf` (Attributes) 'ebpf' describes the settings related to the eBPF-based flow reporter when 'spec.agent.type' is set to 'eBPF'. (see [below for nested schema](#nestedatt--spec--agent--ebpf))
+- `ebpf` (Attributes) 'ebpf' describes the settings related to the eBPF-based flow reporter when 'spec.agent.type'is set to 'eBPF'. (see [below for nested schema](#nestedatt--spec--agent--ebpf))
-- `ipfix` (Attributes) 'ipfix' [deprecated (*)] - describes the settings related to the IPFIX-based flow reporter when 'spec.agent.type' is set to 'IPFIX'. (see [below for nested schema](#nestedatt--spec--agent--ipfix))
+- `ipfix` (Attributes) 'ipfix' [deprecated (*)] - describes the settings related to the IPFIX-based flow reporter when 'spec.agent.type'is set to 'IPFIX'. (see [below for nested schema](#nestedatt--spec--agent--ipfix))
 - `type` (String) 'type' [deprecated (*)] selects the flows tracing agent.
-The only possible value is 'eBPF' (default), to use NetObserv eBPF agent.<br> Previously, using an IPFIX collector was allowed, but was deprecated and it is now removed.<br> Setting 'IPFIX' is ignored and still use the eBPF Agent.
-Since there is only a single option here, this field will be remove in a future API version.
+The only possible value is 'eBPF' (default), to use NetObserv eBPF agent.<br>Previously, using an IPFIX collector was allowed, but was deprecated and it is now removed.<br>Setting 'IPFIX' is ignored and still use the eBPF Agent.Since there is only a single option here, this field will be remove in a future API version.

 <a id="nestedatt--spec--agent--ebpf"></a>
 ### Nested Schema for `spec.agent.ebpf`

 Optional:

-- `advanced` (Attributes) 'advanced' allows setting some aspects of the internal configuration of the eBPF agent.
-This section is aimed mostly for debugging and fine-grained performance optimizations, such as 'GOGC' and 'GOMAXPROCS' env vars.
+- `advanced` (Attributes) 'advanced' allows setting some aspects of the internal configuration of the eBPF agent.This section is aimed mostly for debugging and fine-grained performance optimizations,such as 'GOGC' and 'GOMAXPROCS' env vars.
 Set these values at your own risk. (see [below for nested schema](#nestedatt--spec--agent--ebpf--advanced))
-- `cache_active_timeout` (String) 'cacheActiveTimeout' is the max period during which the reporter aggregates flows before sending.
-Increasing 'cacheMaxFlows' and 'cacheActiveTimeout' can decrease the network traffic overhead and the CPU load, however you can expect higher memory consumption and an increased latency in the flow collection.
+- `cache_active_timeout` (String) 'cacheActiveTimeout' is the max period during which the reporter aggregates flows before sending.Increasing 'cacheMaxFlows' and 'cacheActiveTimeout' can decrease the network traffic overhead and the CPU load,however you can expect higher memory consumption and an increased latency in the flow collection.
-- `cache_max_flows` (Number) 'cacheMaxFlows' is the max number of flows in an aggregate; when reached, the reporter sends the flows.
-Increasing 'cacheMaxFlows' and 'cacheActiveTimeout' can decrease the network traffic overhead and the CPU load, however you can expect higher memory consumption and an increased latency in the flow collection.
+- `cache_max_flows` (Number) 'cacheMaxFlows' is the max number of flows in an aggregate; when reached, the reporter sends the flows.Increasing 'cacheMaxFlows' and 'cacheActiveTimeout' can decrease the network traffic overhead and the CPU load,however you can expect higher memory consumption and an increased latency in the flow collection.
-- `exclude_interfaces` (List of String) 'excludeInterfaces' contains the interface names that are excluded from flow tracing.
-An entry enclosed by slashes, such as '/br-/', is matched as a regular expression.
-Otherwise it is matched as a case-sensitive string.
+- `exclude_interfaces` (List of String) 'excludeInterfaces' contains the interface names that are excluded from flow tracing.An entry enclosed by slashes, such as '/br-/', is matched as a regular expression.Otherwise it is matched as a case-sensitive string.
 - `features` (List of String) List of additional features to enable.
 They are all disabled by default.
 Enabling additional features might have performance impacts.
-Possible values are:<br> - 'PacketDrop': enable the packets drop flows logging feature.
-This feature requires mounting the kernel debug filesystem, so the eBPF pod has to run as privileged.
-If the 'spec.agent.ebpf.privileged' parameter is not set, an error is reported.<br> - 'DNSTracking': enable the DNS tracking feature.<br> - 'FlowRTT': enable flow latency (RTT) calculations in the eBPF agent during TCP handshakes.
+Possible values are:<br>- 'PacketDrop': enable the packets drop flows logging feature.
+This feature requires mountingthe kernel debug filesystem, so the eBPF pod has to run as privileged.If the 'spec.agent.ebpf.privileged' parameter is not set, an error is reported.<br>- 'DNSTracking': enable the DNS tracking feature.<br>- 'FlowRTT': enable flow latency (RTT) calculations in the eBPF agent during TCP handshakes.
 This feature better works with 'sampling' set to 1.<br>
+- `flow_filter` (Attributes) 'flowFilter' defines the eBPF agent configuration regarding flow filtering (see [below for nested schema](#nestedatt--spec--agent--ebpf--flow_filter))
 - `image_pull_policy` (String) 'imagePullPolicy' is the Kubernetes pull policy for the image defined above
 - `interfaces` (List of String) 'interfaces' contains the interface names from where flows are collected.
-If empty, the agent fetches all the interfaces in the system, excepting the ones listed in ExcludeInterfaces.
-An entry enclosed by slashes, such as '/br-/', is matched as a regular expression.
-Otherwise it is matched as a case-sensitive string.
+If empty, the agentfetches all the interfaces in the system, excepting the ones listed in ExcludeInterfaces.An entry enclosed by slashes, such as '/br-/', is matched as a regular expression.Otherwise it is matched as a case-sensitive string.
 - `kafka_batch_size` (Number) 'kafkaBatchSize' limits the maximum size of a request in bytes before being sent to a partition.
 Ignored when not using Kafka.
 Default: 1MB.
 - `log_level` (String) 'logLevel' defines the log level for the NetObserv eBPF Agent
 - `metrics` (Attributes) 'metrics' defines the eBPF agent configuration regarding metrics (see [below for nested schema](#nestedatt--spec--agent--ebpf--metrics))
 - `privileged` (Boolean) Privileged mode for the eBPF Agent container.
-When ignored or set to 'false', the operator sets granular capabilities (BPF, PERFMON, NET_ADMIN, SYS_RESOURCE) to the container.
-If for some reason these capabilities cannot be set, such as if an old kernel version not knowing CAP_BPF is in use, then you can turn on this mode for more global privileges.
-Some agent features require the privileged mode, such as packet drops tracking (see 'features') and SR-IOV support.
+When ignored or set to 'false', the operator setsgranular capabilities (BPF, PERFMON, NET_ADMIN, SYS_RESOURCE) to the container.If for some reason these capabilities cannot be set, such as if an old kernel version not knowing CAP_BPFis in use, then you can turn on this mode for more global privileges.Some agent features require the privileged mode, such as packet drops tracking (see 'features') and SR-IOV support.
-- `resources` (Attributes) 'resources' are the compute resources required by this container.
-More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ (see [below for nested schema](#nestedatt--spec--agent--ebpf--resources))
+- `resources` (Attributes) 'resources' are the compute resources required by this container.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ (see [below for nested schema](#nestedatt--spec--agent--ebpf--resources))
 - `sampling` (Number) Sampling rate of the flow reporter.
 100 means one flow on 100 is sent.
 0 or 1 means all flows are sampled.

 <a id="nestedatt--spec--agent--ebpf--advanced"></a>